 The MLang degree is a selective and accelerated four-year BA with integrated MA.
 It allows you to go abroad in your second year and finish your BA in your third year, ready for Masters level work in your final year.
-You may study either one or two advanced level languages, with a choice between French, German, and Spanish.
+You may study either one or two advanced level languages for this degree.

-You will study core language studies, alongside optional modules, as for other degrees in the School.
+You will study core language studies, alongside optional modules, as for other degrees in the Department.
 In addition, you will take the non-credit bearing 'International Placement Year Preparation' module that helps to prepare you for all aspects of spending a year abroad including administrative, academic, financial and welfare support matters.